cdbaca/cdbaca/README.md

 ## My primary languages are
 - **Python**, which I have used for:
+1. building a local ETL process for data analysis (student class attendance)
-1. scripting tasks in Blackboard ([see my bb_assignments repo](https://github.com/cdbaca/bb_assignments))
+2. scripting tasks in Blackboard ([see my bb_assignments repo](https://github.com/cdbaca/bb_assignments))
-2. small web development projects (I have a small static site generator project [I'm working on here](https://github.com/cdbaca/ssg))
+3. small web development projects (I have a small static site generator project [I'm working on here](https://github.com/cdbaca/ssg))
-3. automating solutions in the workplace
+4. automating solutions in the workplace
 - **PostgreSQL**, which I have used to:
 1. write reports out of our SIS and LMS for data analysis
 2. aid in scripting tasks that require Blackboard data